arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 ## Sound Sensor

-This example shows how to use a [sound sensor](https://store.arduino.cc/products/grove-sound-sensor?queryID=undefined).
-It's used to measure sound and display it to the REPL.
-Connect it as shown below, copy the code to ``main.py``, and press play to try it out.
+This example shows how to use a [sound sensor](https://store.arduino.cc/products/grove-sound-sensor).
+This is a simple microphone that provides an analog output signal.

 ![Sound Sensor Circuit](./assets/circuitSoundSensor.png)

+To use this component, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

 ```python
 # Import Pin and ADC class from the machine module